jvolpe/EECS233/README.md

 The program uses Huffman encoding to read an inputted .txt file's characters, generate what the encoded values would look like in binary by creating a Huffman tree, and then writing to an output file a string of 0's and 1's to represent what the encodings are.
-NOTE: This is currently not correct, the Huffman encoding should have characters at different encoding lengths, however as of rihgt now they are all equal.
+NOTE: This is currently not correct, the Huffman encoding should have characters at different encoding lengths, however as of right now they are all equal.

 Project 3 consists of creating a HashTable using seperate chaining to keep track of unique words in an inputted file.